fermlisboa/pm-frontend/README.md

 <h2 align="center">Project Management Frontend With ReactJS</h2>

-## 💻 Descrição
+## 💻 Description

-Desenvolver uma aplicação de controle de projetos
+Developing a project management application

 ## 🛠️ Features

-- Adicionar um novo projeto
-- Marcar uma projeto como concluído
-- Remover um projeto da listagem
-- Mostrar o progresso de conclusão dos projetos
+- Create a new Project
+- Mark project as done
+- Remove existing project
+- Show the progress of project completion

 ### 📝 Clone

-Para clonar o repositório utilize `git clone https://github.com/fermlisboa/pm-frontend.git`.
+To clone this repo use `git clone https://github.com/fermlisboa/pm-frontend.git`.

 ### Installation

-Execute `yarn` ou `npm install` para instalar as dependencias
+Execute `yarn` or `npm install` to install dependencies

+Config your `.env` based in `.env.example`

 ##### Get Start

-Com todas as dependencias instaladas, execute `yarn dev`para iniciar a aplicação em modo dev.
+Use`yarn dev` to start the application in development mode.